Stephanie Best

 Stephanie Best (born October 16, 1969) is a retired female track and field athlete from the United States, who competed in the middle distance events.
 She won the bronze medal in the women's 1500 metres at the 1999 Pan American Games in Winnipeg, Manitoba, Canada.

+Best was an All-American runner for the Cornell Big Red track and field team in the NCAA.